Faith Foundations

 When will the Faith Foundations classes take place?

-The class will run once a week on Saturdays from 10:00 AM to 2:30 PM EST.
+The class will run once a week on Saturdays from 8:35 AM to 1:05 PM EST.

 What topics will the Faith Foundations program cover?

 The Faith Foundations program will broadly cover theology, law, and spirituality.
+Optional Qur'an related programming will be offered during Ramadan.

 What is the aim of this program?